-Come join us for the Total Joint Trek at 8:00AM on September 16th at Wesselman Park!
-The walk is free to any joint replacement patients and only $10 for family and friends.
-The Registration Form can be turned in to any ProRehab or Tri-State Orthopaedics location.
-Visit http://www.totaljointtrek.com/ for more details.
+Join us at Wesselman Park on September 8, 2018 at 8:00 a.m. for the second annual Total Joint Trek.
+The walk is free for all joint replacement patients and $10 for family and friends.
+The registration form can be turned in to any ProRehab or Tri-State Orthopaedics location.
+To find out more about the event, visit http://www.totaljointtrek.com/.